C0deZLee/MultiprocessWordCounter/README.md

 	* Hamlet: 84051  ms
 	* Arabian nights: 65496590.6 ms

 For wordc-mp n = 2, it was faster.
 For n=4, it was closer to the speed of wordc.
-But for n=8, it was slower.
+But for n=8, it was slower for panger, but faster for the other two.

 ## Sources used
 The links from the internet and StackOverflow we used: